 |Web Server Slave Agent to Web Server Master Agent||8001||UDP||The UDP port on which the Web Server Master Agent should listen for data packets of the Web Server Slave Agent|

-1 These ports are used for the Node.js Agent (Linux only) to connect the Collector to the Server.
-There is no UI to change them.
-Edit communication port in
+1 These ports are used for the AppMon Agent to connect the Collector to the Server.
+You can change these ports in Settings > Dynatrace Server > Services > General

 Ensure that your firewall configuration allows communication between the components.

 For performance reasons, do not pass communication between the Agent and the Collector through firewalls.
 Place a Collector as close as possible to Agents.